Annual Renewal Program

 - Many firms find it convenient to schedule any required payment while logged in to E-Bill to retrieve the statement.
 If additional payment is not required, the Final Statement will reflect "Paid in Full."
 Any overpayment FINRA received from a firm is now available in the firm’s Flex-Funding Account.

 - Firms must submit any amount owed on the Final Statement to FINRA by this day.
 Money can be deposited directly into the Renewal Account, or firms can rely on FINRA to transfer funds from the firm's Flex-Funding Account beginning Jan.
-28. In order to take advantage of this transfer, the complete amount due for Renewal Program must be available in your firm’s Flex-Funding Account.
+26. In order to take advantage of this transfer, the complete amount due must be available in your firm’s Flex-Funding Account.
 See the Renewal Payment Options page for more information.

 - Jan.
 26 is also the deadline for firms to report in writing to FINRA any discrepancies found on the Final Statement.
 FINRA must receive this by Jan.
 26, 2024.

 FINRA’s Annual Renewal Program supports the collection and disbursement of fees to participating regulators for renewing registrations.
 See the Annual Renewal Program Fees section of the Schedule of Registration and Exam Fees page for a complete list.

 Both renewal statements are posted to the firm’s Renewal Account within E-Bill.
 Firms can designate funds for Renewal Program by depositing or transferring funds to that account, but it isn't required before the deadlines.
 If sufficient money is available in a firm's Flex-Funding Account on the payment deadlines, FINRA will transfer the funds to the Renewal Account to pay the renewal statement.

 Account deposits can be made via ACH in E-Bill, wire or check.
 E-Bill is the fastest and preferred payment method.